JaddotWuzHere/TheContinuum/content/en/World Order/Thalen/Chronology/The Chronomatic Concordance System.md

 subtitle: STPX Calendar
 ---
 > [!epigraph]
-> “The living are my marionettes, their deaths my ovation.
-The melody is not theirs—it is mine, a song sewn through their veins.
+> “The living are my marionettes, their deaths my applause.
+The melody is not theirs—it is mine, a song needled through their veins.
 And while the stage burns, the performance endures, for I have not released the baton.”
 >
 > — "The Puppeteer", unknown origin
 ## Overview